music

 I don't know exactly where MK.xyz is headed, but I'm interested in finding out.
 The trajectory is towards something I can't quite see yet, and that uncertainty is itself compelling.

-I want to say something about the patience of this project.
+The patience of this project deserves its own sentence.
 Whatever MK.xyz is becoming, it's becoming it slowly and deliberately, and the deliberateness is audible.
 Nothing seems rushed.
 Nothing seems to have been released before it was ready.
-In an environment that incentivises constant output, constant presence, the algorithm demanding content at a pace that most artists find corrosive, the choice to move at the speed of the work rather than the speed of the platform is itself a statement.
+In an environment that incentivises constant output, the choice to move at the speed of the work rather than the speed of the platform is itself a statement.
 I take it seriously.
 I take the music seriously partly because of it.
 The world is full of music that arrived before it was ready.
 This isn't that.
 This is music that took its time and arrived as itself.

 View all